Liverpool Metropolitan Cathedral: Interior

+Rising centrally over the main altar is a 16-sided lantern known as the Crown of Glass.
+Architecturally integral to the building, it is approximately 22.5 metres high and 21 metres in diameter at its base, tapering inward by a few degrees as it rises.
+Each of the 16 bays are individually glazed with between 9 and 12 panels of stained glass that were designed and manufactured by John Piper and Patrick Reyntiens between 1965 and 1967.
+Piper and Reyntiens used a dalle de verre technique in which the individual glass components was cemented together with epoxy resin within thin concrete ribs, a technique that they invented for the job with the assistance of David Kirby.
+With a glazed area of approximately 1,120 square metres it is the largest single commission undertaken by Piper and Reyntiens.
+The abstract design was inspired by a description from Dante's Paradiso of the Holy Trinity as "three great eyes of different colours each one winking at the other", a theme conveyed in shards of blue, green, red and yellow glass.

 On the altar, the candlesticks are by R. Y. Goodden and the bronze crucifix is by Elisabeth Frink.
 Above the altar is a baldachino designed by Gibberd as a crown-like structure composed of aluminium rods, which incorporates loudspeakers and lights.
 Around the interior are metal Stations of the Cross, designed by Sean Rice.
 Rice also designed the lectern, which includes two entwined eagles.
 In the Chapel of Reconciliation (formerly the Chapel of Saint Paul of the Cross), the stained glass was designed by Margaret Traherne.
 Stephen Foster designed, carved and painted the panelling in the Chapel of St. Joseph.
 The Lady Chapel contains a statue of the Virgin and Child by Robert Brumby and stained glass by Margaret Traherne.
 In the Blessed Sacrament Chapel is a reredos and stained glass by Ceri Richards and a small statue of the Risen Christ by Arthur Dooley.
 In the Chapel of Unity (formerly the Chapel of Saint Thomas Aquinas) is a bronze stoup by Virginio Ciminaghi, and a mosaic of the Pentecost by Hungarian artist Georg Mayer-Marton which was moved from the Church of the Holy Ghost, Netherton, when it was demolished in 1989.
 The gates of the Baptistry were designed by David Atkins.